Jest code coverage report explained

 yarn test folder/name --coverage --collectCoverageFrom='folder/name/**/*.js'

-As you increase your code coverage, sometimes it will be too hard to cover certain lines of code with unit tests.
+However, sometimes it will be too hard to cover certain lines of code with unit tests.
 Spending your time trying to find a workaround to cover that line of code is never worth it.
-There are much better things you could be spending your time on than striving for 100% coverage!
+I believe there are much better things you could be spending your time on than striving for 100% coverage!

 Even if you do “cover” a line of code, there’s no guarantee that it will be perfect and bug-free, either.
 If we take a look at a double function that doubles the number you pass in: